-Lijiang — Ancient Minority Town Under Stunning Snow Mountain
+Lijiang — An Ancient Minority Town Beneath the Snowy Mountains

 Old Town of Lijiang Under Yulong Snow Mountain of Yunnan Province of China, Photo from Official Site of Lijiang.

-The Old Town of Lijiang, firstly built in the late 13th century, is 7.27 square kilometers' large, and 2400 meters above the sea level;
+The Old Town of Lijiang, first built in the late 13th century, is 7.27 square kilometers large and 2400 meters above sea level.

-The snow mountain, Yulong (or Jade Dragon) Snow Mountain in Lijiang is 5596 meters above the sea level;
+The snow mountain, Yulong (or Jade Dragon) Snow Mountain in Lijiang, is 5596 meters above sea level.

-There are over 20 minority ethnic groups living in Lijiang City, the majority ones are Naxi, Yi, Lisu, Bai, Tibetan, etc.
+There are over 20 minority ethnic groups living in the city, and the majority are Naxi, Yi, Lisu, Bai, Tibetan, etc.

-Naxi People Wearing Ethnic Clothes boating on Lugu Lake of Lijiang, Photo from Official Site of Lijiang.
+Naxi People Wearing Ethnic Clothes boating on Lugu Lake of Lijiang, Photo from Official Site.

-Lijiang used to be an important city in the Tea Horse Road (in Chinese is Chama Gudao), an ancient commercial road for businessmen to trade tea and horse on the southwest border since the Tang Dynasty (618 — 907).
+It used to be an important city on the Tea Horse Road (in Chinese Chama Gudao), an ancient commercial road for businessmen to trade tea and horse on the southwest border since the Tang Dynasty (618 — 907).

-The Old Town of Lijiang is a place living different ethnic groups, which shows their blending and communications throughout history.
+The Old Town of Lijiang is a place living with different ethnic groups, which shows their blending and communication throughout history.

-Moreover, minority cultures, including language, customs, festivals and events, music, ceremonies, food, all are important and valuable part of Lijiang.
+Moreover, minority cultures, including language, customs, festivals and events, music, ceremonies, and food, are all important and valuable.

-Ancient Baisha Housing Cluster in the Old Town of Lijiang, Photo by Hezhao.
+Ancient Baisha Housing Cluster in the Old Town, Photo by Hezhao.